ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * FIRST’s [*Guidelines and Practices for Multi-Party Vulnerability Coordination and Disclosure*](https://www.first.org/global/sigs/vulnerability-coordination/multiparty/guidelines-v1.1) [https://www.first.org/global/sigs/vulnerability-coordination/multiparty/guidelines-v1.1](https://www.first.org/global/sigs/vulnerability-coordination/multiparty/guidelines-v1.1)

-There is an Open Source Security Foundation (OpenSSF) working group on vulnerability disclosures, which may in the future provide additional guidance.
-You can learn more about this working group here: [OpenSSF Vulnerability Disclosures Working Group](https://github.com/ossf/wg-vulnerability-disclosures).
+The Open Source Security Foundation (OpenSSF) [Vulnerability Disclosures Working Group](https://github.com/ossf/wg-vulnerability-disclosures) has developed a [Guide to coordinated vulnerability disclosure for open source software projects](https://github.com/ossf/oss-vulnerability-guide).
+If you maintain an OSS project, apply that guide so you’ll be prepared for vulnerability reports before they happen.

 In the rest of this unit we will discuss some of the key issues for accepting vulnerability reports.